jamesrharwood/srqr/items/integration_with_prior_work.md

 title: Integration with prior work, implications, transferability, and contribution(s) to the field
 checklist:
     text: Summarize the main findings, explain how findings and conclusions connect to, support, elaborate on, or challenge conclusions of earlier scholarship; discuss the scope of application/generalizability; identify unique contribution(s) to scholarship in a discipline or field.
+writing_guide:
+    text: |
+        * How do your findings and conclusions relate to the literature you cited in your introduction?
+Do they challenge previous work, support it, or add new context?
+        * How do your findings advance your field?
+        * How might your findings transfer or generalize to other phenomena or fields?
 ---

 ## What to write